gradio-app/gradio/guides/getting_started.md

 A web-based demo is great as it allows anyone who can use a browser (not just technical people) to intuitively try their own inputs and understand what you've built.

-However, creating such web-based demos has traditionally been difficult, as you needed to know backend frameworks (like Flask or Django) for serving the web app, containerization tools (like Docker) to package the model, databases to store data or users, and front end web development (HTML, CSS, JavaScript) to build a GUI for your demo.
+However, creating such web-based demos has traditionally been difficult, as you needed to know web hosting to serve the web app and web development (HTML, CSS, JavaScript) to build a GUI for your demo.

-Gradio allows you to **build demos and share them, directly in Python** in a matter of minutes.
-Want to try it out?
+Gradio allows you to **build demos and share them, directly in Python.** And usually in just a few lines of code!
+So let's get started.

 ### Hello, World ⚡